Korsakoff syndrome is a dementia-like condition affecting the brain.

 It is common for sufferers to fabricate information, which they’ve ‘forgotten’, a symptom known as ‘confabulation’.
 The sufferer should not be accused of lying, as the sufferer will truly believe what they say to be true.

 Diagnosis is problematic, as no tests exist to categorically say the sufferer has Korsakoff syndrome.
 Furthermore, symptoms are usually accompanied by an array of other symptoms due to other illnesses, which are brought on by alcoholism.
-Upon admission to the Cassiobury Court alcohol rehab centre our clients who suffer from alcoholism shall be routinely screened for memory loss.
+Upon admission to the Cassiobury Court alcohol rehab and drug rehab centre our clients who suffer from alcoholism shall be routinely screened for memory loss.